top of page

 2. fastest possible translation of research findings into solutions for patients with rapid, equitable access

-Engagement is therefore a means to an end and not the goal in itself- it should deliver against these two main objectives, as well as against a set of potential secondary objectives.
 Using a deliberate and consistent thought process- 'Designed Thinking'- that captures our community's priorities and preferences is thereby more likely to contribute to meaningful impact than ad-hoc, on-top-of-one's-mind reactions to often vague or inappropriate triggers.

 Opportunities on the rise but patient impact uncertain.

 Opportunities and requests for patient engagement are on the rise.
 More often than not, patient advocates take a passive or reactive role- 'waiting to be invited'- and frustrations are rising as demands and scale are becoming increasingly unsustainable while impact for patients remains uncertain.
 Patient participation, engagement and involvement are supposed to describe an increasingly active patient role but ultimately, still cast patients in a reactive role in a framework defined by others.
+We will see how we can take a more anticipatory and proactive stance: how do we identify and articulate unmet patient need?
+Identify and effectively address policy gaps?
+Contribute to research that no other stakeholder can provide?
+Time for a new angle!

-Polycrisis, complexity and resilience
+Polycrisis, complexity and resilience- why missions?

-External conditions like climate change, war and an increasingly volatile geopolitical climate further add to already complex healthcare systems and directly affect patients.
+External conditions like climate change, war and an increasingly volatile geopolitical climate add to already complex healthcare systems and directly affect patients.
 Methods to make sense of complexity, to take decisions under conditions of uncertainty and how to make progress by deliberate exploration and testing will therefore become increasingly important for the resilience of systems, not only from a patient advocacy point of view.

 This workshop